Keo Fish / Cá Kèo

 particularly in the Mekong Delta of Vietnam.
-It can grow to nearly 8 but the photo specimen was 7-1/2 inches and weighed 0.77 ounces.
-It was harvested wild in Vietnam where this fish is quite popular for a hot-pot a hot-pot soup named after it.
+It can grow to nearly 8 inches but the photo specimen was 7-1/2 inches and weighed 0.77 ounces.

+It was harvested wild in Vietnam where this fish is quite popular for a hot-pot soup named after it.

 This fish is generally eaten whole.
-It may be grilled or fried but is more often used in a hotpot soup called Ca Keo, after the fish.
-This soup cannot be made here because the two essential herbs for the broth, la giang (Aganonerion polymorphum - sour) and rau dang (Glinus oppositifolius - bitter) are pretty much impossible to obtain even in Los Angeles.
-The State of California holds that we already have enough irrigation clogging water weeds and don't really need any more.
+It may be grilled or fried but is more often used in a hotpot soup called Lau Cá Kèo, after the fish.
+This soup requires two essential herbs for the broth, la giang (lit. "river leaf"; Aganonerion polymorphum - sour) and rau dang (Glinus oppositifolius - bitter).
+Rau Dang is now available in Asian markets here in Los Angeles, but La Giang has apparently not yet received approval.
+The State of California is suspicious of possibly irrigation clogging water weeds.
 Other states have a similar attitude.

 In Vietnam, many restaurants keep the fish alive (not difficult since they can breath air when they need to).
 When a customer orders Ca Keo soup it is brought to a boil, then the fish are put in live (to prove they're fresh), and the soup is eaten when it comes back to a boil.
-Live fish are not obtainable here because the State of California takes a very dim view of non-native air breathing fish that are impossible to exterminate once established in our waterways.
+Live fish are not obtainable here because the State of California takes a very dim view of non-native air breathing fish that are impossible to exterminate once established in our waterways, as do Florida, Hawaii and other states.

 Fried plain and eaten with a dip (a mix of fish sauce and tamarind called Nuoc Mam Me is often used in Vietnam) it's served as an appetizer (photo at left - deep fried with a light coating of salted sweet potato starch).
 The body cavity is mostly filled with fat, which sort of disappears during frying but leaves a strong slightly bitter taste which I don't really care for, so I clean the fish before frying.
 A Vietnamese ca keo eater might protest that I'm throwing away the best part, but even some Vietnamese admit the bitter taste was a bit off-putting until they got used to it.